 A typical lawsuit by a person who has gotten pancreatitis or pancreatic cancer after taking these medicines asks for money to pay them back for:

--future loss of expected income
+- Current and future loss of income